martinthomson/tmi/draft-thomson-tmi.md

 As an intermediary is another participant in a protocol, they can make interactions less robust.
-Intermediaries can also be responsible for ossification, or the inability to deploy new protocol mechanisms; see Section 2.3 of {{?USE-IT=I-D.iab-use-it-or-lose-it}}.
-For example, measurement of TCP showed that the protocol has poor prospects for extensibility due to widespread use - and poor implementation - of intermediaries
+Intermediaries can also be responsible for ossification, or the inability to deploy new protocol mechanisms; see {{Section 2.3 of ?USE-IT=RFC9170}}.
+For example, measurement of TCP showed that the protocol has poor prospects for extensibility due to widespread use - and poor implementation - of intermediaries {{?TCP-EXTEND=DOI.10.1145/2068816.2068834}}.
-{{?TCP-EXTEND=DOI.10.1145/2068816.2068834}}.

 # Contention over Intermediation